cloudrancher/foreman-ansible/README.rst

 Foreman through the API based on a YAML file, which includes adding all templates, OS, media, hosts, etc. and linking them accordingly.

-Please note that at the current time the following distributions are supported:
+Please note that at the current time the following distributions are supported (At cloudrancher we only currently test with CentOS 7):

 * Debian 7 & 8
 * Ubuntu 14.04 & 16.04